Immigration Enforcement: Uniform and rank insignia

 The rank structure adopted within Home Office Immigration Enforcement is as follows:

 There are equivalent grades that mirror the rest of the Civil Service.

-The PACE order 2013 introduced that a Chief Immigration Officer is the equivalent to a Police Inspector in relation to lawful authorities.
-A CIO is also a designated Senior Officer under the Proceeds of Crime Act 2002.
+The PACE order 2013 introduced that a chief immigration officer is the equivalent to a police inspector in relation to lawful authorities.
+A CIO is also a designated senior officer under the Proceeds of Crime Act 2002.

-As far as legislation is concerned, there is no difference between an Assistant Immigration Officer and an Immigration Officer.
+As far as legislation is concerned, there is no difference between an assistant immigration officer and an immigration officer.
 The Home Office has introduced procedural differences.

-There are differences between the two ranks within Border Force, as only an Immigration Officer has the power to authorise a person's entry/admission into the UK.
+There are differences between the two ranks within Border Force, as only an immigration officer has the power to authorise a person's entry to the United Kingdom.

-The Thin Purple Line

-In late 2016, the death of an in-service Immigration Officer prompted IO 16219 to create a new "Thin Purple Line" (TPL) insignia, similar to that of the Thin Blue Line as used by UK police forces.
-A concept patch was created and later became a popular item seen on officer's uniform up-and-down the country (although not officially endorsed by the Home Office).
-Originally an IE-only symbol, this patch was later adopted by the organisation's sister agency Border Force.
-The TPL now represents all warranted Immigration and Customs Officers throughout the Home Office and is designed as a reminder of those officers that have died in the line of duty (or off-duty, but still in service).

 Political issues, confrontations and controversy

 In 2014, a number of Immigration Enforcement intelligence documents forming part of the "Operation Centurion" campaign were leaked to campaign groups and the media.
 The information revealed caused controversy, particularly as they gave the impression that operations were widely based on "racial profiling" targeting particular ethnic groups.
 The then chairman of the House of Commons Home Affairs Committee, Keith Vaz MP, stated that "judging by what I've heard from this document it seems very clear that this is not based on intelligence, but they refer to particular nationalities and particular industries that they are involved in".

 A report published in August 2016 by Corporate Watch highlighted a number of areas of controversy surrounding Immigration Enforcement operations against "illegal working".
 The main points included: